indimail/indimail-virtualdomains/.github/README-indimail.md

 The dkim tag denotes the outbound signing Practice. unknown means that the indimail.org domain may sign some emails.
 You can have the values "discardable" or "all" as other values for dkim tag. discardable means that any unsigned email from indimail.org is recommended for rejection. all means that indimail.org signs all emails with dkim.

 You may decide to consider ADSP as optional until the specifications are formalised.
-To set ADSP you need to set the environment variable SIGNPRACTICE=adsp. i.e
+To set ADSP you need to set the environment variable **SIGNPRACTICE**=adsp. i.e

 `# echo adsp > /service/smtpd.25/variables/SIGN_PRACTICE`